 Follow me on Twitter https://twitter.com/bronwengwriter

-I live on the East/Sussex Kent border.
-I moved here three years ago after living in Hastings for fifteen years.
+I now live on the East/Sussex Kent border but lived in Hastings for fifteen years.
 I grew up in a village on the edge of the Black Country in the 60’s and 70’s.
-A book of flash fiction (currently unpublished) about my childhood was long-listed in 2018 for the Bath novella-in-flash award.
+A book of flash fiction, Listen with Mother, based on my childhood was long-listed in 2018 for the Bath novella-in-flash award.
 I hope to publish this in 2019.

 I used to work in arts education but am now a full-time writer.
 When I’m not writing I love gardening, photography, sketching, swimming and travelling.
 My favourite places to visit are deserts – my nearest ‘desert’ is Dungeness which I often visit.